 Cooking frozen peas can help to unlock their nutritional benefits, making them easier to digest and absorb.
 Peas are packed with vitamins, minerals, and dietary fiber.
 Cooking them slightly breaks down the cell walls, making these nutrients more accessible to our bodies.

-See also How to cook picanha on gas grill
+See also How to cook chicken paws

 In conclusion, while frozen peas can be enjoyed in their raw state, cooking them can greatly enhance their flavor, texture, and nutritional value.
 Whether boiled, steamed, or sautéed, cooking frozen peas allows you to create a delicious and nutritious addition to your meals.